2026 Analyst Ranking · Generative AI Development Companies Review

 The strengths are specific to a particular buyer: platform governance, formal delivery methodology, certified specialists, and the ability to staff large programs across multiple geographies simultaneously.
 For an enterprise buyer running a formal AI procurement with board-level visibility, IBM's brand, credentials, and compliance posture are genuine value-adds.

 The constraints are structural: IBM Consulting is not designed for startup or scale-up delivery rhythms.
-Engagement structures are formal, minimum commitments are high, and the embedded sprint model that Uvik and similar firms offer is not how IBM Consulting typically operates.
+Engagement structures are formal, minimum commitments are high, and the embedded sprint model that Uvik Software and similar firms offer is not how IBM Consulting typically operates.

 Strong fit for Regulated enterprise AI programs · Financial services, healthcare, and government verticals · Programs requiring watsonx platform integration and formal governance · Engagements with 20+ people and multi-year transformation scope